Primal Trek

 The dragon (long 龙) is one of the twelve animals of the Chinese zodiac.

 The dragon is believed to live in the mountains or in the seas and can fly into the heavens.
-Unlike the dragons of Europe, the Chinese dragon symbolizes benevolence, prosperity, longevity and the renewal of life.

 Ancient Chinese believed the dragon brought rain, good harvests and fertility.

-It is the symbol of the emperor when it has five claws.
+The dragon is the symbol of the emperor when it has five claws.

-It is yang and associated with the east and spring.
+The dragon is yang and associated with the east and spring.

 Conjoined dragon and phoenix represent the union of a man and a woman.